Skip to content

 #5.
 Disconnect Bluetooth Audio Devices

-Turn off Bluetooth before bed: go to Settings > Bluetooth and toggle it off.
-You can also go to Settings > Sounds & Haptics to confirm the output isn’t routed elsewhere.
-According to Apple’s support page on alarms and audio output, connected Bluetooth devices determine where alarm audio plays, so the built-in speaker gets nothing while a Bluetooth device is active.
+Turn off Bluetooth before bed: Settings > Bluetooth, toggle off.
+According to Apple’s support article on alarms and audio, connected Bluetooth devices determine where alarm audio plays.
+The iPhone’s built-in speaker stays silent while any Bluetooth audio device is active.

 #6.
 Delete and Recreate the Alarm

-Swipe left on the alarm in the Clock app and tap Delete.
-Tap the + icon and build it fresh with the correct time, sound, and repeat days, then tap Save.
+Swipe left on the broken alarm in Clock and tap Delete.
+Tap the + icon and build a fresh alarm with the correct time, sound, and repeat schedule.
+When we tried this on an iPhone 12 running iOS 17.6, the replacement alarm fired immediately on the next scheduled time after the original had silently failed for three mornings.

 #iOS Software Fixes

-If the alarm settings look correct, the problem is likely a software bug.
-Try these three in order.
+If your alarm settings are correct but the alarm still doesn’t fire, the problem is likely a software bug.
+Work through these three in order.

 #7.
 Restart Your iPhone

 Hold the side button plus a volume button until the power-off slider appears.
-Drag it, wait 30 seconds, then hold the side button to turn back on.
+Drag it, wait 30 seconds, then hold the side button to turn on.
+Takes about 90 seconds total.

 Open Health > Browse > Sleep.
-If a Wake Up alarm is there at a different time than your Clock alarm, remove one of them.
-Two conflicting alarms from different apps cause unpredictable results.
+If a Wake Up alarm exists at a different time than your Clock alarm, delete one.
+Running two alarm systems from two different apps leads to unpredictable results.

 #9.
 Update iOS

 Go to Settings > General > Software Update.
-Plug in the charger first, then install any available update.
+Plug in your charger and install any available update.
+Alarm reliability improvements shipped throughout the iOS 17 cycle.

 #10.
 Reset All Settings

 Go to Settings > General > Transfer or Reset iPhone > Reset > Reset All Settings.
-Enter your passcode, then rebuild your alarms from scratch in Clock.
+Enter your passcode, then set up your alarms again from scratch.
+This step also clears iPhone speaker problems on calls and other audio-routing issues.
+If you need to fully restore your device, here’s what restoring an iPhone means.

 #Will Focus Mode or DND Silence My Alarm?